alphagov/whitehall/STYLEGUIDE.md

     };
     new TheThing().someFunction.name;  //  ==> 'someFunction'

-Favour named arguments in a hash over sequential arguments.
-[Connascence of naming is a weaker form of connascence than connascence of position][5].

 ## File structure and namespacing

 Each javascript object should be stored in it's own file with a filename reflecting the object name.
 In the spirit of keeping things similar to the css, they should be stored in: